AdrianMrn/Research-PoC-Ethical-Hacking/README.md

     - Use Dnsmasq to forge DNS entries for websites like facebook.com, paypal.com and others
     - Use nginx to serve the fake login forms

-I installed everything I needed using
+I installed everything I needed by using
-`sudo apt-get install dnsmasq hostapd nginx`
+    sudo apt-get install dnsmasq hostapd nginx

-Then I configured my rpi to have a static IP address by going to `/etc/dhcpcd.conf`

-and adding these lines to the end of the file:
+Then I configured my rpi to have a static IP address by going to `/etc/dhcpcd.conf` and adding these lines to the end of the file:
     interface wlan0
     static ip_address=192.168.4.1/24

-and restarting the dhcpcd service: sudo service dhcpcd restart
+and restarting the dhcpcd service: `sudo service dhcpcd restart`

-Then I added these lines to the end of my /etc/dnsmasq.conf file:
+Then I added these lines to the end of my `/etc/dnsmasq.conf` file:
     log-facility=/var/log/dnsmasq.log
     interface=wlan0
     dhcp-range=192.168.4.2,192.168.4.200,255.255.255.0,12h